jmcollin78/versatile_thermostat/documentation/en/self-regulation.md

 3. `opening_threshold`: the minimum valve opening below which the valve should be considered closed, and consequently, the 'max_closing_degree' parameter applies,
 4. `max_closing_degree`: the absolute maximum closing percentage.
 The valve will never close more than what is indicated in this value.
 If you want to allow complete valve closing, then leave this parameter at 100,
 5. `minimum_opening_degrees`: the minimum opening percentage when the `opening_threshold` is exceeded and the VTherm needs to heat.
 This field is customizable per valve in the case of a VTherm with multiple valves.
 You specify the list of minimum openings separated by ','.
 The default value is 0.
 Example: '20, 25, 30'.
 When heating starts (ie the requested opening is greater than `opening_threshold`), the valve will open with a value greater than or equal to this and will continue to increase regularly if necessary.
+6. `max_opening_degrees`: the maximum opening percentage that the valve can reach.
+This field is customizable per valve in the case of a VTherm with multiple valves.
+You specify the list of maximum openings separated by ','.
+The default value is 100 (full opening).
+Example: '80, 85, 90'.
+The valve will never open beyond this value, allowing you to limit the hot water flow and optimize energy consumption.
+This value must be strictly greater than `minimum_opening_degrees` for each valve.

 The opening rate calculation algorithm is based on _TPI_ which is described [here](algorithms.md).
 It is the same algorithm used for `over_switch` and `over_valve` _VTherm_.